Oldbury, West Midlands: Parks and open spaces

 Barnford Hill Park off Moat Road in Langley Green was opened in 1916 on land presented to the Borough of Oldbury by Mr W. A. Albright of chemical manufacturer, Albright and Wilson.
 The park's elevated position gives views to the north and west over the Black Country.
 There is a small outcrop of pudding stone, whose pebbles are mainly of encrinal limestone.
 The park holds a Green Flag Award and is designated one of the borough's nine flagship parks by Sandwell Council.
 It has an area of 34 ha and features a pergola, hedge maze and rose garden.
 Facilities include a skateboarding ramp, multi-sports court, exercise equipment, children's play areas, football pitches, a pavilion and car parking.
 The park formerly catered for crown green bowling, tennis and putting.

 The land for Langley Park was donated by Arthur Albright in 1886.

-Tividale Park.
+Tividale Park is a park in Tividale, which is near the border of Oldbury.

 Broadwell Park features outdoor exercise equipment and fitness stations, as well as a small stream.